 It’s all too easy to love whether it covers kitchen cabinets in a classic way (above) or envelops a bedroom with velvety goodness (below – a la Sherry Hart’s masterful touch).

-Last year, BHG predicted consumers would look beyond so many atmospheric grey paint colors wildly popular in years past.
+This year, BHG predicts consumers will continue to embrace blue as a neutral after many years of atmospheric grey paint colors dominating in years past.

 Who Decides Paint Color Trends?